DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Experiment

 \subsection{Experiments with Place Inside}

-The \emph{Place Inside} task requires the robot hand to first pick up a banana, rotate it to the appropriate orientation, and then place it inside of the mug.
-To measure the final performance of this task, we define a metric called \emph{Inside Score}, which is computed based on the volume percentage of banana inside of the mug (the volume inside the mug divided by the whole volume of the banana).
-Since the banana is longer than the mug, the volume percentage of banana inside can never reach $100\%$.
-To normalize this score, we first measure the maximum possible volume of the banana that can be inside of the mug, which is $78.19\%$.
-Then we divide the inside volume percentage by this maximum possible volume percentage to compute the \emph{Inside Score}.
+The \emph{Place Inside} task requires the robot hand to first pick up a banana, rotate it to the appropriate orientation, and place it inside the mug.
+We define a metric \emph{Inside Score}, which is computed based on the volume percentage of the banana inside of the mug.
+We benchmark the imitation learning algorithms in Figure~\ref{fig:pour_place} (c) and (d).
+We find that DAPG outperforms other approaches whereas RL hardly learns to manipulate the object.

-We present our results in Figure~\ref{fig:place_inside}, we find that DAPG outperforms other approaches whereas RL hardly learns to manipulate the object.
-This task is much more challenging than \emph{Relocate} since the robot hand needs to learn a delicate finger gait to reorient the object while keeping the banana and the outside edge of the container from collision.
 Between state-only method (SOIL) and state-action method (DAPG), we again observe that computing action offline analytically achieves better results, due to the complexity of the task.